On this page

 You can find information about careers, courses, apprenticeships and CV advice on My World of Work (myworldofwork.co.uk)

-If you’re looking to come to Scotland on a Skilled Worker visa, there are conditions your job must meet.
-It must be on the list of eligible jobs.
-It also needs to be from an approved employer.
+If you want to come to Scotland on a Skilled Worker visa, you must have a job offer that’s on the list of eligible jobs.
+The job offer must also be from an organisation licensed to sponsor workers.

 Check if: